We also

 Isle Of Wight Festival, Summer 1970 - Annette Perpinan

-The Lucky Escape – Eamann Breen (Tie, Best Actress)
+The Lucky Escape – Eamann Breen (Tie,

-The Time is Ripe - Pamela Morgan
+Ripe - Pamela Morgan

 Two Peds are Stu Peds – S. Joshua Mendel